voschezang/coding-handbook/management-principles.md

+**Measure of Success**

+Define a proper measure of success.
+Evaluate whether the assignment could be successful (outcome-based) without meeting the requirements.

+Typical components:

+- Efficiency: of the system as a whole or individual components (e.g. resources).
+- Quality: high quality and low variance.
+- Agility: be able to adapt.

+## Systems & Processes

+Anything can be described as a system, but the level of uncertainty and control may vary.

 **Systems & Processes**

 Any system can be modeled as a black box with inputs and outputs.
 Given an objective (e.g. provide value) or a key result (e.g. making money), the progress can be understood using this simplified system: